Reefs off the coast of Brunei and Malaysia Coast, Spratly Islands

-It starts with Friendship Shoal, diameter 1.96 miles, at location: 5°57'31"N 112°31'14"E. No date on the satellite imagery.
-This is an atoll with a lagoon.
-There could be a navigation channel at about 350 degrees, but the satellite imagery is unclear (too much contract).
+Friendship Shoal has a diameter of 1.96 miles, at location: 5°57'31"N 112°31'14"E. This is an atoll with a lagoon.
+There could be a navigation channel at about 350 degrees, but the satellite imagery is unclear (too much contrast).

-Continuing south, we see Seahorse Breakers.
-At the northwest of the seahorse, where the nose would be, we see a small potential reclamation of a sandy spit of land, and what looks like a ship.
+Continuing southeast, we see Seahorse Breakers.
+At the northwest of the seahorse, below where the nose would be, we see a small potential reclamation of a sandy spit of land, and what looks like a ship.
 Satellite Imagery 10/28/2014.
-Location: 5°31'26"N 112°32'27"E.
+Location: 5°31'26"N 112°32'27"E. This would benefit from updated satellite imagery, as this is 10 years old.

 As we approach Seahorse Breakers from the North, at location: 5°29'59"N 112°34’47”E, we marvel at its majestic beauty and North to South orientation.

-There is a small sandy island that looks new.
-We also see reclamation sand to the North and West of the island.
-This imagery is from 12/13/2014, and is nine years old.
+Luconia Breakers does have a small sandy cay or reclamation.
+The satellite imagery is from 12/13/2014, which is almost ten years ago.
 Location: 5°01'18"N 112°38'15"E. The island diameter is 0.06 miles.
 The full Luconia Breakers reef is 1.81 miles, and looks like a solid reef as opposed to a well defined atoll and lagoon.

 Luconia Breakers, or Luconia Shoals is located 95 miles from Kuala Baram, Malaysia.